Balint197/DeepDriveDucks/README.md

 # DeepD(r)iveDucks

-Budapest University of Technology and Economics
+This repository is for:

 Deep learning in practice (VITMAV45) 2021 homework

+at Budapest University of Technology and Economics

 Team members: Holló Áron, Tóth Tibor Áron, Hajnal Bálint